Double affine Hecke algebras and congruence groups: Hecke algebras

-The Hecke algebra associated to a double affine Artin group $\Atilde(R)$, called double affine Hecke algebra, is defined in the literature as the quotient of the $\F$-group algebra of $\Atilde(R)$ (with respect to an appropriate field of parameters) by the quadratic relations corresponding to the generators of $\A(R)$.
-The generators are indexed by the orbits of $W$ on $R$.
+corresponding to the generators of $\A(R)$.
+It is customary to consider the central element $X_\d$ as a parameter in $\F$; to emphasize this, we denote

+The generators are indexed by the orbits of $W$ on $R$: $t_i=t_j$ if $W(\a_i)=W(\a_j)$.
 In particular, the maximal number of possible parameters coincides with the number of $1$-connected components of the affine Dynkin diagram of $R$, which means that there are, depending on the case, 1, 2, or 3 possible independent Hecke parameters.
 If $R$ is allowed to be nonreduced then the number of independent parameters is specified in Table \ref{table: generic-parameters-nonreduced}.

-We emphasize that the double affine Hecke algebras corresponding to the affine root systems $A_{2n}^{(2)}$, $(BC_n, C_n)$, $(C_n^\vee, BC_n)$ were not considered before in the literature.
-This is probably a consequence of the fact that the Macdonald theory for nonreduced affine root systems can be obtained by appropriately specializing the parameters in the Macdonald theory for $(C_n^\vee, C_n)$.
-However, as it is clear from \S\ref{sec: nonreduced}, not the same can be said about the associated double affine Artin groups, and consequently, about the associated double affine Hecke algebras.
+We emphasize that the double affine Hecke algebra constructions in the literature do not directly refer to the affine root systems $A_{2n}^{(2)}$, $(BC_n, C_n)$, $(C_n^\vee, BC_n)$.
+This is probably a consequence of the fact that these root systems can be realized as root sub-systems of $(C_n^\vee, C_n)$ and their Macdonald theory can be obtained by appropriately specializing the parameters in the Macdonald theory for $(C_n^\vee, C_n)$.
+As it is clear from Proposition \ref{comparison} and \S\ref{sec: nonreduced}, the associated double affine Artin groups, and consequently, the associated double affine Hecke algebras bear a similar relationship.

 The double affine Artin groups associated to $C_n^{(1)}$ and $(C_n^\vee, C_n)$ can be identified as explained in \S\ref{sec: nonreduced}.
 The double affine Hecke algebra associated to $(C_n^\vee, C_n)$, when defined correctly \cite{SahNon}, depends on five independent Hecke parameters (four if $n=1$) as opposed to three parameters for the double affine Hecke algebra associated to $C_n^{(1)}$.
 Some quadratic relations in the double affine Hecke algebra of type $(C_n^\vee, C_n)$ are imposed on elements that are not in the group $\A(C_n^{(1)})$.
-Therefore, it is somewhat delicate to correctly define the double affine Hecke algebras associated to non-reduced root systems (or to $A_{2n}^{(2)}$) and describe the relationship between them.
+Therefore, it is somewhat delicate to correctly define the double affine Hecke algebras associated to non-reduced root systems (or to $A_{2n}^{(2)}$) and to describe the relationship between them.